ichiro-kazusa/CANBus.jl/docs/src/hardwares.md

     `SLCAN` with FD firmware (b158aa7) is seemd to be always on FD mode, thus there is **no pure CAN mode**.
 Therefore, even if this interface is set up for `CAN_20`, exceptionally receives `FDFrame` when someone sends that.

+!!! warning "Behavior of status function"

+    `status` function for `SLCAN` always returns `NO_STATUS` status.
+    Since slcan firmware has no capability to check bus status.

 ## SocketCAN

 `SOCKETCAN` supports Linux platform.